dcaglar/ecommerce-platform-kotlin/docs/architecture-internal-reader.md

 #### Purpose

 Adds a complete **double‑entry accounting subsystem** for reliable financial recordkeeping.
-Every `PaymentOrderSucceeded` or `PaymentOrderFailed` event triggers a new flow that writes balanced journal entries into a ledger table and publishes a confirmation event `LedgerEntriesRecorded`.
+Every `PaymentOrderFinalized` event (consolidating `PaymentOrderSucceeded` and `PaymentOrderFailed`) triggers a new flow that writes balanced journal entries into a ledger table and publishes a confirmation event `LedgerEntriesRecorded`.

+**Note:** Account balance aggregation from ledger entries is planned but not yet implemented (future: `AccountBalanceConsumer`).

 #### Sequence Flow